 The Group's primary growth driver is the development of income-producing real estate projects: malls, offices, senior housing, data centers and rental housing in Israel.
-As of the report date, the Company has 9 projects at various development stages in Israel, the planned area of which is approx. 645 thousand sqm, as well as land for development.
+As of the report date, the Company has 10 projects at various development stages in Israel, the planned area of which is approx. 655 thousand sqm, as well as land for development.
 It is noted in this context that on 21 March 2024, the Lot 21 project in Modi'in was issued a finishing certificate, and the Company has begun the process of occupancy of the retail floors and the office and residential towers in the project.
-Furthermore, on 23 September 2024, a finishing certificate was received for the commercial building project the Company has built at the Check Post Intersection in Haifa, the ground floor of which serves as a supermarket.